 The Revolutionary, The Powerful, The Liberated

 The rebel brand archetype is an expert in developing truly radical ideas, services and products.
-Some rebel brands can be seen as revolutionary and these are the ones that must be careful about coming across too reckless and shaking things up endlessly.
+Some rebel brands can be seen as revolutionary, and these are the ones that must be careful about coming across as too reckless and shaking things up endlessly.

 DIOR – ‘Sauvage’